CSworkspace/RepresentThemALL/README.md

 - `bugpred`: It contains source code and some experimental results for bug priority and severity prediction.
 - `dupbrdet`: It contains source code and some experimental results for duplicate bug report detection.
 - `new results`: It contains some new experimental results like fine-tuning RTA on bug localization and the comparison between RTA and seBERT.
+- `baseline.zip`: It contains no-official implementations for some baselines.
 #### Dataset
 All data we used in our experiments you can find at [dataset](https://drive.google.com/drive/folders/1gPnZbgOO4XiBBsyF27jS--XwhHaInxlQ?usp=sharing).
 You can download pre-trained RTA at [RTA](https://huggingface.co/Colorful/RTA).